erlage/rad/README.md

 # Rad

-Rad is a frontend framework for creating fast and interactive websites using Dart.
+Rad is a frontend framework for creating fast and interactive web apps using Dart.
 It's inspired from Flutter and shares same programming paradigm.
 It has all the best bits of Flutter(StatefulWidgets, Builders) and allows you to use web technologies(HTML and CSS) in your app.

 ## Quick links